AntonMause/rv16poc/README.md

 The current snapshot is intended to use Libero SoC version 12.2 (2019q4)

 Unpack ./rv16poc-RevXYZ.zip to your projects directory and name ./rv16poc/ .
-Most generic HDL sources can be found in the "./vhdl/" folder.

 run : Libero -> Project -> Execute Script -> xyz_create.tcl

 #### Supported features & instructions :

-- Generic : LUI, AUIPC, JAL, JALR, LH, SH,
+- Generic : Lui, Auipc, Jal, Jalr, Lh, S,
-- ALU (Immediate & Register) : Add, Sub, Sll, Srl, Sra, Slt, Xor, Or, And
+- ALU (Immediate & Register) : Add, Sub, Sll, Srl, Sra, Slt, Sltu, Xor, Or, And
 - Branch : Bne, Beq, BLE, ...
 - Missing : Fence, System, Irq, CSR, ...
 - current implementation has I_Idle cycle, just to be sure there are no side effects between instructions

-- pcu and instruction-LSRAM can handle 16 bit wide instructions AND misaligned access
+Beside the well known CISC and RISC processor class, there is on named MISC, for "minimalistic instruction set computer".
+By definition these can have up to 32 instructions, the bare rv16 supports up to 33 instructions.
+Instructions not used get optimized away by the synthesis tool.
+So it should be OK to put this CPU into the light weight MISC class.

+No interrupt, status or control register support or at all, rv16 is intended to fill the gap between a hand coded state machine and a real CPU.
+The current design uses way more LUT elements than register and an extra dummy idle slot.
+It should be possible to drop to 2/3 cycle, investing a bit more register than now, maybe even enable pipelining.

+The rv16gpo version uses a hand optimized opcode pre-decoder (Thanx to Karnaugh), so only 2 to 3 bits from the 7 bit wide opcode are used.
+This saves a lot LUT elements, but will never detect unexpected instructions and obviously fail silently.

-#### Supported FPGA families / boards & hardware :
+#### Supported FPGA and SoC families :
 - G4 := (65nm)  SmartFusion2/IGLOO2/RTG4
-- G5 := (28nm)  MPF/Microsemi PolarFire  (not supported in master tree, check out older branch early 2019)
+- G5 := (28nm)  MPF/Microsemi PolarFire

 #### Supported boards :
 - g4img: IMG SmartFusion2 Development Board
 - g4kick: Avnet SmartFusion2 / Igloo2 KickStart Kit
 - g4tem: Trenz SmartFusion2 SFM2000 / TEM1
-- g5splash: Microsemi Polarfire Splash Kit (not updated lately/maybe broken)
+- g5splash: Microsemi Polarfire Splash Kit

+One may borrow files from the tcl4soc project to add further boards.
+Or modify one board file set for its needs.

 #### Activate the project you want via "Set as Root":
 - rv16poc: to run simulation
-- rv16soc: to programm the target board
+- rv16soc: to program the target board

-#### Change this to use SmartDebug:
+#### Change this to use SmartDebug in rv16poc:
 - Click "Project->Project Settings ..." -> "Design Flow"
 - Set "Synthesis gate level netlist format" to "Verilog netlist"
 - This will allow you to enable "Hardware Breakpont Auto Instantiation"
-- Rebuid project, "Run Programm Action", start "SmartDebugDesign".
+- Rebuid project, "Run Program Action", start "SmartDebugDesign".
 - Select "Debug FPGA Array" -> "Hierarchical View", search for "s_pcu_bra".
 - Add signal to "Live Probes" list and "Assign to Channel A".
 - Select "Actives Probe" and "Load..." ".\test\active_probes_saved_break.txt".